 - 1. All wiring must comply with the National Electrical Code, State and Local Ordinances, and be wired by a qualified electrician. - 2.
 The electrical conductors to the fuel pump motor MUST be stranded 14 GA minimum. - 3.
 The electrical service connections for the fuel pump motor are made in the electrical junction box on the side of the heater. - 4.
 The pump motor MUST have a safety equipment ground from the main electrical service, stranded 14 GA minimum. - 5.
 The electrical conductors from the electrical junction box to the pump motor must be within approved conduit. - 6.
 Keep all electrical conductors and conduit away from the chimney connector as well as any other hot surfaces.
-Refer to Wiring Diagram for color code, etc. Connect wiring to the L1 and L2 terminals of the fuel pump, but do not turn the power on until the heater is ready to be started.
+Refer to Wiring Diagram for color code, etc. Wire power to L1 and L2 on the pump.
+Keep the Power off until the heater is ready to be started.